alphagov/slimmer/README.md

       config.slimmer.enable_debugging = true
     end

+## Shared components

+To use shared template components you need to include the shared template resolver

+    class ApplicationController < ActionController::Base
+      include Slimmer::SharedTemplates
+    end

+This will make calls out to static when you try and render a partial prefixed with `govuk-component`:

+    <%= render partial: 'govuk-component/example_component' %>

+You will need a copy of static running for the templates to be loaded from.

 ## The name

 Slimmer was extracted from a much larger project called 'skinner'. 'slimmer' referred to the size